opencv/opencv/doc/tutorials/core/mat_the_basic_image_container/mat_the_basic_image_container.rst

 *Mat* is basically a class with two data parts: the matrix header (containing information such as the size of the matrix, the method used for storing, at which address is the matrix stored, and so on) and a pointer to the matrix containing the pixel values (taking any dimensionality depending on the method chosen for storing) .
 The matrix header size is constant, however the size of the matrix itself may vary from image to image and usually is larger by orders of magnitude.

 OpenCV is an image processing library.
 It contains a large collection of image processing functions.
 To solve a computational challenge, most of the time you will end up using multiple functions of the library.
 Because of this, passing images to functions is a common practice.
-We should not forget that we are talking about image processing algorithms, which tend to be quite computational heavy.
+We should not forget that we are talking about image processing algorithms, which tend to be quite computationally heavy.
 The last thing we want to do is  further decrease the speed of your program by making unnecessary copies of potentially *large* images.

 To tackle this issue OpenCV uses a reference counting system.
 The idea is that each *Mat* object has its own header, however the matrix may be shared between two instance of them by having their matrix pointers point to the same address.
 Moreover, the copy operators **will only copy the headers** and the pointer to the large matrix, not the data itself.